-The blog Everyday Asperger’s was started in 2012, shortly after Samantha found out she was an Aspie.
-She was first diagnosed with Asperger’s Syndrome by a licensed mental health therapist and then later “officially” diagnosed by a psychologist.
-Sam, a mother of three boys, one who is on the autism spectrum, was in her 40’s when she was diagnosed.
+The blog Everyday Asperger’s was started in 2012, shortly after Samantha found out she was an Aspie (now she uses the term autistic).
+Sam was first diagnosed with Asperger’s Syndrome by a licensed mental health therapist and then later “officially” diagnosed by a psychologist.
+Sam, a mother of three sons, one who is on the autism spectrum, was in her 40’s, when she was diagnosed.

 Both blogs remain online with most of their original content intact; some modifications have been made to the Everyday Asperger’s blog, with the publishing of the book: Everyday Aspergers.